 Your insurer will factor in the higher risk involved and charge you more for it.
 If you want to get life insurance at all, save your money, and get it sooner than later.

 Every family will need life insurance upon the death of a member.

 You probably don’t like the idea at all, but it’s the truth.

-> We certainly don’t wish death on ourselves, but nobody knows what tomorrow holds.
+We certainly don’t wish death on ourselves, but nobody knows what tomorrow holds.
 It’s consoling, however, to know that even when you’re gone, your family will be well catered for.
-They won’t earn your salary, neither will all your stashed-up savings be enough.
+They won’t earn your salary, and nor will all your stashed-up savings be enough.
 And it’s at this moment that your life insurance counts.

-> While it may not last them for decades, that money, at that moment, will make all the difference in the world.
+While it may not last them for decades, that money, at that moment, will make all the difference in the world.

 Temporary is better than Permanent coverage.

 The reason people choose term life insurance policies over permanent coverage is to cut costs.
 But this is only short-term, as we’ve seen that life insurance fees are directly proportional to the insured’s age.
 You’ll be paying more when it’s time to renew if you don’t die within said term.

 If you need to be insured at the time of death, permanent coverage is your best bet.
 Once the paid premium reaches a particular amount, you no longer have to pay, and you’re insured till the end.